damianhakert/damianhakert.github.io/source/_posts/2015-06-22-gitlab-7-12-released.markdown

 people to approve a merge request before it can be merged.
 In GitLab CI, we're introducing the `.gitlab-ci.yml` file, making job scripts much easier to manage.

-This month's MVP was an easy choise.
-X from CERN contributed the SAML code he wrote for their own usage.
+This month's MVP was an easy choice.
+Alexandre Lossent from CERN contributed the SAML code they wrote for their own usage.
 We're very happy with this contribution and are sure many of you will make use of this.
-Thanks X!!
+Thanks Alexandre!!

 <!--more-->